FAQ For Healthcare Sites & Supervising Physicians

 What are the Supervisor’s responsibilities with respect to the PARO-CAHO Collective Agreement?

-What are the steps in hiring a Resident working under a Restricted Registration?
+What are the steps in hiring a Resident to work under a Restricted Registration certificate?

 - The Resident must complete the academic application form found on the website for the Restricted Registration Program at www.rrapp.ca.
 No resident will be bound by any contractual obligation if deemed ineligible for a restricted license.